-- I. SCOPE - A. Medium - i.
-This policy applies to alleged Sexual Harassment in any medium.
-Sexual Harassment may manifest in many evolving forms including, but not limited to: physical, verbal, and visual, whether in person or online in any format. - B. Jurisdiction - i.
-Manchester University has a compelling obligation to address allegations and suspected instances of Sexual Harassment when it has Actual Knowledge that this policy has been violated.
-The University must inform the Respondent of the allegations and may take any further action it deems appropriate, including pursuing an investigation even in cases when the Complainant is reluctant to proceed.
-The Complainant will be notified in advance when such action is necessary. - ii.
-The University's disciplinary response may be limited if the Respondent is a visitor or other third party or is not subject to the University's jurisdiction. - C. Location - i.
+- i.
 This policy applies to alleged Sexual Harassment that takes place in a University's educational program or activity, against a person in the United States.
 This includes locations, events, or circumstances over which the University exercised significant control over both the Respondent and the context in which the Sexual Harassment occurred. - ii.
 This policy also applies to alleged Sexual Harassment that occurs off-campus, including virtual spaces, in any building owned or controlled by a Student organization that is officially recognized by the University. - iii.
 This policy applies to alleged Sexual Harassment that occurs during off-campus, Study Abroad, Study-away, May or January term travel programing outside of the United States. - iv.
 In situations not covered above, but where the Sexual Harassment undermines the security of the University Community or the integrity of the educational process or poses a serious threat to self or others, other applicable University procedures for general misconduct may be applied. - D. This policy is not intended for, and will not be used to, infringe on academic freedom or to censor or punish members of Manchester University who exercise their legitimate First Amendment rights. - E. Policy Maintenance - i.
 Manchester University and the Title IX Coordinator manage this policy. - ii.
-This policy and the associated procedures will be revised by Manchester University. - II.
-RECEIVING SUPPORTIVE MEASURES - A. Members of the Manchester University Community impacted by Sexual Harassment are encouraged request supportive measures.
-Upon submission of a report to the Title IX Coordinator, supported measures will be utilized. - III.
-EMPLOYEES WITH AUTHORITY TO INSTITUTE CORRECTIVE MEASURES - A. Manchester University designates certain employees who have the authority to institute corrective measures on its behalf.
-Under this policy, their knowledge of Sexual Harassment conveys Actual Knowledge to the University. - B. The following employees have been designated by the University as having the authority to initiate corrective measure on its behalf: : - i.
-Title IX Coordinator - Jane Webb - ii.
-President of University Dave McFadden
+This policy and the associated procedures will be revised by Manchester University.

+II.
+RECEIVING SUPPORTIVE MEASURES

+A. Members of the Manchester University Community impacted by Sexual Harassment are encouraged to request supportive measures.
+Upon submission of a report to the Title IX Coordinator, supportive measures will be utilized.

+III.
+EMPLOYEES WITH AUTHORITY TO INSTITUTE CORRECTIVE MEASURES

+- A. Manchester University designates certain employees who have the authority to institute corrective measures on its behalf.
+Under this policy, their knowledge of Sexual Harassment conveys Actual Knowledge to the University.

+- B. The following employees have been designated by the University as having the authority to initiate corrective measure on its behalf:

+- i.
+Title IX Coordinator

+- Jane Webb

+- ii.
+President of University

+- Dr. Stacy Young

-- iii.
-Vice Presidents - Dr. Celia Cook-Huffman, Vice President for Academic Affairs Melanie Harmon, Vice President for Advancement Ryon Kaopuiki, Vice President for Enrollment and Marketing Dr. Abby Van Vlerah, Vice President for Student Life Clair W. Knapp, Chief Business Officer and Vice President for Finance - iv.
-Alexis Young, Assistant Vice President for Facilities and Auxiliary Services - v.
-W. Thomas Smith, Health Sciences and Pharmacy - vi.
-Director of Human Resources Brandee Estes - vii.
-Director of Athletics Rick Espeset - C. When one of the above employees learns of alleged sexual harassment, that employee should contact the Title IX Coordinator in the student life division as soon as possible.
+iii.
+Vice Presidents

+Dr. Celia Cook-Huffman, Vice President for Academic Affairs

+Melanie Harmon, Vice President for Advancement

+Ryon Kaopuiki, Vice President for Enrollment and Marketing

+Dr. Abby Van Vlerah, Vice President for Student Life

+Clair W. Knapp, Chief Business Officer and Vice President for Finance iv.
+Assistant Vice President for Facilities and Auxiliary Services v.
+Dean of Health Sciences and Pharmacy vi.
+Director of Human Resources

+Alexis Young

+W. Thomas Smith, Pharm.D.,J.D.

+Kourtney Rogers

+vii.
+Director of Athletics

+Rick Espeset

+C. When one of the above employees learns of alleged sexual harassment, that employee should contact the Title IX Coordinator in the student life division as soon as possible.
 Submission can be made through the Report IT button located on the bottom of Manchester University Webpages.

+Jane Webb

-Jane Webb Title IX Coordinator Director Chinworth Center 104 260-982-5417 EJWebb@manchester.eduTitle IX Coordinator
+Title IX Coordinator Director

+Chinworth Center 104

+EJWebb@manchester.eduTitle IX Coordinator